 The Interest Rate for Child Support in Colorado

-The interest rate for child support in Colorado is twelve percent (12%) per annum, compounded monthly.
+The interest rate for child support in Colorado is ten percent (10%) per annum, compounded annually, on all arrears accrued since July 1, 2021, and twelve percent (12%) per annum, compounded monthly, on all arrears prior to July 1, 2021.

 Compounding Interest Monthly